-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations Viking Academy Trust Child Protection Policy Policy Page 33 of 47 regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP).

-- Staff will be made aware of the school behaviour management and physical intervention policies.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school behaviour policy/code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behaviour policy/code of conduct and Acceptable Use Policy (AUP - Staff will be made aware of the school behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
 Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff behaviour policy, use of social media, mobile and smart technology, Acceptable Use Policies (AUPs)
+Staff will adhere to relevant school policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies (AUPs), and social media.